Non - QM Loans

 Are Non-QM Loans for Borrowers with Derogatory events?

-Just because you have been delinquent does not make you ineligible for a mortgage.
-While you may not qualify for a loan underwritten through a government or agency program that does not mean you cannot look into a Non-QM product.
-There is a seasoning period that has to expire before you are eligible for a QM loan after a derogatory event.
-A Non-QM Loan can shorten the seasoning period after a derogatory credit event allowing you to purchase a home sooner even if you have had a foreclosure or bankruptcy.
+Just because you have been delinquent does not mean you’re ineligible for a mortgage.
+If you have had a foreclosure, bankruptcy, or other significant marks against your credit, this is called a derogatory event.
+There is a seasoning period after a derogatory event, which disqualifies you from obtaining a government or agency loan.
+A seasoning period is the amount of time you have to wait before you are eligible for a QM Loan.
+Depending on the event, the seasoning period could be between 2 to 5 years.
+A Non-QM Loan can shorten the seasoning period after a derogatory credit event allowing you to purchase a home much sooner even if you have had a foreclosure or bankruptcy.

 Often times Foreign Nationals have limited documentation and can’t meet conforming guidelines.
-That does not mean they are not able to purchase property in the United States.
+With a Non-QM loan, they may be able to purchase property in the United States.
 With a Non-QM product you may qualify for a 2nd home or investment property if you are a foreign national.
 To achieve this, you will need to provide documentation to your lender disclosing your income, assets and credit.
-An ITIN number will be required and you must have an acceptable VISA or other alternative documentation may be required to qualify.
+An ITIN number will be required and you must have an acceptable VISA or other alternative documentation may be required to qualify as well.

 Does a Qualified Mortgage Cost More Than a Non-Qualified Mortgage?